 Few breeds can compare with the sheer intelligence of the German Shepherd.
-With their unwavering loyalty and an eagerness to learn, German Shepherds have become one of the world’s most popular dogs.
-In fact, they’re the 2nd most popular in America!
+With their loyalty and an eagerness to learn, German Shepherds have become one of the world’s most popular dogs.
+In fact, the GSD is the 3rd most popular in America!

-However, this breed is more than just brains and brawn.
-The GSD’s handsome and dignified appearance, along with their mesmerizing stance, also contribute to their lasting popularity.
+However, this breed is more than just the brains and brawn.
+The GSD’s handsome and dignified looks, along with their mesmerizing stance, also contribute to their lasting popularity.
 And of course, breed’s beautiful coat colors also play a huge part.

 Though generally darker, GSDs come in quite a few color variants, along with some unique blends.
 If you thought they all come in the standard “black & tan,” then you’re in for a surprise.
 We take a look at some of the most stunning German Shepherd colors ever.